Showing posts with label Other. Show all posts

 Sleuth

-Yep, after the jaw-dropping Berzerk, I went searching for other variants of the genre to see what might be lurking inside the ST's archives.
-Eventually, I found Sleuth a PD release by Larry Scholz of MajicSoft in 1993.
-The year is 2525 and man's existence is threatened by evil cybernetic organisms (yup, robots!) which Dr Spirit has so kindly butchered and made evil.
-Okay, it's not exactly what you would call an authentic clone (ahem) but the premise is there!
+After the jaw-dropping Berzerk, I searched what might lurk inside the ST's archives.
+Eventually, I found Sleuth a PD game released by Larry Scholz of MajicSoft in 1993.
+The year is 2525 and man's existence is threatened by evil cybernetic organisms (yup, robots!) created by Dr Spirit.
+A simple storyline for a familiar game.
+Okay, it's not what you would call an authentic clone (ahem) but the premise is there for another Berzerker!

-We are Inspector Sleuth and are about to infiltrate the doctor's lair to show these clumps of metal who's in charge!
-Gone are the randomly generated screens, replaced with a map that is populated by six different models of the doctor's robots.
-These range from the Hemroid which is a low-level (wait for it) "pain in the butt" to the Hopperoids and their warp technology, so don't get too close.
-Come on, you must love the humour in this whacky style?
+We are Inspector Sleuth and about to infiltrate the doctor's lair to show these clumps of metal who's in charge!
+Gone are the randomly generated screens, replaced with a map populated by six different models of the doctor's robots.
+These range from the Hemroid which is a low-level (wait for it) "pain in the butt" to the Hopperoids with warp technology, so don't get too close.
+Come on, you must love Larry's humour?

-Well, defend yourself using an armour-piercing gun that features a nuclear charge to incinerate all robots from the inside out.
-You still need to stay clear of the electrified walls and if you hang about for too long then something freaky appears and chases you across the screen.
-Now we're back on the familiar ground lol.
+Movement and firing are performed in all eight directions using the joystick.
+Defend yourself using an armour-piercing gun that features a nuclear charge to incinerate all robots from the inside out.
+You still need to stay clear of the electrified walls and if you hang about for too long, something freaky appears after a short time to chase you across the screen.
+Now we're back on the familiar Berzerker ground lol.

 Thursday, July 06, 2017